Going Solo support group

-A weekly therapist-facilitated support group for women experiencing a long-term separation or divorce.
+A weekly therapist-facilitated support group for women facing long-term separation or divorce

 Going Solo is a women-only group in which you can feel safe to laugh, cry, and share.